Towards Quantum Simulation of Rotating Nuclei using Quantum Variational Algorithms: Introduction

 \section{Introduction}

-Quantum Variational Algorithms (QVAs) are emerging as powerful tools for simulating quantum systems, especially in the current era of noisy intermediate-scale quantum (NISQ) devices.
-These algorithms leverage the complementary strengths of quantum hardware and classical optimization, making them particularly suitable for many-body problems where exact solutions are computationally intractable.
-Among these algorithms, the Variational Quantum Eigensolver (VQE), Variational Quantum Deflation (VQD), ADAPT-VQE has shown notable promise in estimating ground-state energies, excited states, expectation values of observables, and other properties of complex quantum systems \cite{peru}-\cite{Higgott:2018doo}.
+In the age of noisy intermediate-scale quantum (NISQ) devices, quantum variational algorithms (QVAs) are becoming increasingly potent tools for simulating quantum systems.
+These algorithms are especially well-suited for many-body problems where precise solutions are computationally unfeasible since they take advantage of the complementary advantages of quantum hardware and classical optimization.
+In estimating ground-state energies, excited states, expectation values of observables, and other properties of complex quantum systems, the Variational Quantum Eigensolver (VQE), Variational Quantum Deflation (VQD), and ADAPT-VQE have demonstrated significant promise among these algorithms \cite{peru}-\cite{Grimsley:2018wnd}.

-In parallel, the cranked Nilsson-Strutinsky (CNS) model has long served as a cornerstone in nuclear structure theory \cite{ragnar,Juodagalvis:2005nj}.
-It provides an effective framework to understand the behavior of rapidly rotating nuclei, enabling detailed insights into shape transitions, band terminations, and collective phenomena at high angular momentum.
-Traditionally treated via semi-classical and mean-field approximations, the CNS model remains computationally demanding when extended to include correlations, pairing, and angular momentum projections in full quantum many-body treatments.
+Parallel to this, nuclear structure theory has long relied on the cranked Nilsson-Strutinsky (CNS) model \cite{ragnar,Juodagalvis:2005nj}.
+It offers a useful framework for comprehending how fast rotating nuclei behave, allowing for in-depth understanding of shape transitions, band terminations, and collective phenomena at high angular momentum.
+The CNS model, which has historically been handled through semi-classical and mean-field approximations, is still computationally demanding when it is expanded to incorporate pairing correlations, and angular momentum projections in full quantum many-body treatments.